United States Immigration and Customs Enforcement: Origins and initial activities

-In February 2005, ICE began Operation Community Shield, a national law enforcement initiative that targets violent transnational street gangs through the use of ICE's broad law enforcement powers, including the unique and powerful authority to remove criminal immigrants, including undocumented immigrants and legal permanent residents.
-Statistics on individuals held in ICE detention facilities are regularly tracked.
+In February 2005, ICE began Operation Community Shield, a national law enforcement initiative that targets violent transnational street gangs through the use of ICE's broad law enforcement powers, including the unique and powerful authority to remove criminal immigrants, including illegal immigrants and legal permanent residents.

+Obama administration

-Between 2009 and 2016, the Barack Obama administration oversaw the deporting of a record 2.4 million undocumented immigrants who had entered the United States, earning him the nickname "Deporter-In-Chief" by Janet Murguía, the president of National Council of La Raza.
+Between 2009 and 2016, the Obama administration oversaw the deporting of a record 2.4 million illegal immigrants who had entered the United States, earning him the nickname "deporter-In-chief" by Janet Murguía, the president of National Council of La Raza.
 According to ICE data, about 40% of those deported by ICE in 2015 had no criminal conviction, while a majority of those convicted were guilty of minor charges.
 Statistics of record deportations were partly due to a change in how deportations were counted that began during the Bush administration and continued under the Obama administration.

-There have been increasing calls for reforms or even the abolition of ICE.
+2017–2021: First Trump administration

+Leadership

-Actions during the Trump administrations
+ICE had seven acting directors during the first Trump administration: